akka/akka/akka-docs/src/main/paradox/scala/remoting.md

 @@@ note

-You can use asterisks as wildcard matches for the actor paths, so you could specify:
+You can use asterisks as wildcard matches for the actor path sections, so you could specify:
 `/*/sampleActor` and that would match all `sampleActor` on that level in the hierarchy.
 You can also use wildcard in the last position to match all actors at a certain level:
 `/someParent/*`.
 Non-wildcard matches always have higher priority to match than wildcards, so: